Altoros/altoros.github.com/_posts/2013-02-19-rails-deployment-with-juju-charms.markdown

 Juju uses [Charms](http://jujucharms.com/) to deploy and configure services.
 Charms are scripts that can be written in any language.
 There are over 100 services ready to deploy.

-And now it's possible to deploy Rack applications with Juju.
+With Rack Charm you can deploy your applications on EC2 in a literally few minutes.
+Let me give some examples.

 <!-- full start -->
-> All examples are for Ubuntu 12.04 Precise Pangolin
+> All examples are tested for Ubuntu 12.04 Precise Pangolin

 ### Getting started